-El Niño-Southern Oscillation (ENSO) dominates interannual variability within the tropics and has global impacts through teleconnections.
+- 15 El Niño-Southern Oscillation (ENSO) dominates interannual variability within the tropics and has global impacts through teleconnections.
 In addition to impacting the tropics, teleconnections can also influence extratropical regions, such as the North Atlantic European (NAE) region (Fraedrich and Müller, 1992; Fraedrich, 1994; Brönnimann, 2007).
 While it is not yet fully understood how ENSO impacts the NAE region, there is great potential for ENSO to create a relevant impact, which in turn may benefit long-range predictability over Europe (Domeisen et al., 2015).
-The complexity present in the ENSO-NAE teleconnection results in part from several ENSO teleconnections influencing the region simultaneously.
+The complexity present in the ENSO-NAE - 20 teleconnection results in part from several ENSO teleconnections influencing the region simultaneously.
 These pathways can be separated into several different parts, including signals through different geographical regions as well as different atmospheric levels (Rodríguez-Fonseca et al., 2016).
-For example, teleconnections can propagate through the extratropical troposphere (Bulić and Kucharski, 2012; Jiménez-Esteve and Domeisen, 2018; Mezzina et al., 2020), the extratropical stratosphere (Butler et al., 2014; Ayarzagüena et al., 2018; Domeisen et al., 2019), or the Caribbean region (Wulff et al., 2017; Hardiman et al.,
+For example, teleconnections can propagate through the extratropical troposphere (Bulić and Kucharski, 2012; Jiménez-Esteve and Domeisen, 2018; Mezzina et al., 2020), the extratropical stratosphere (Butler et al., 2014; Ayarzagüena et al., 2018; Domeisen et al., 2019), or the Caribbean region (Wulff et al., 2017; Hardiman et al., 2018).

-25 2019; Rieke et al., 2021).
+- 25 2019; Rieke et al., 2021).
 Furthermore, different regions modulate the regional response to ENSO teleconnections, such as the tropical North Atlantic (Sung et al., 2013; Casselman et al., 2021), and the Indian Ocean (Zhong et al., 2005; Fletcher and Cassou, 2015; Joshi et al., 2021).

-Among the many influences on ENSO teleconnections towards the NAE region, the Tropical North Atlantic (TNA) influence remains unclear both in terms of the underlying mechanism, as well as the timing of the influence.
+The teleconnections are, furthermore, sensitive to aspects such as the longitudinal position of Pacific sea surface temperatures (SSTs) (Zhang et al., 2019), non-stationarity (Rieke et al., 2021), and trends over time (Garfinkel et al., 2019). - 30 Among the many influences on ENSO teleconnections towards the NAE region, the Tropical North Atlantic (TNA) influence remains unclear both in terms of the underlying mechanism, as well as the timing of the influence.
 The TNA region is salient for its strong connection to ENSO, whereby TNA SST anomalies (SSTA) are positively correlated with the Niño3.4 index and peak in boreal spring (March-May, MAM) following an ENSO event (Enfield and Mayer, 1997; Lee et al., 2008).
-This robust teleconnection travels through both a tropical and an extratropical pathway, influencing the TNA SSTs through either moist convection/stability processes or changes in the trade winds (Jiang and Li, 2019; Casselman et al., 2021).
+This robust teleconnection travels through both a tropical and an extratropical pathway, influencing the TNA SSTs through either - moist convection/stability processes or changes in the trade winds (Jiang and Li, 2019; Casselman et al., 2021).
 There is also a connection between the TNA and NAE region.
 This connection includes the propagation of Rossby waves that can contribute to a circumglobal wave train (Toniazzo and Scaife, 2006; García-Serrano et al., 2011; Saeed et al., 2014; Scaife et al., 2017; Matsumura and Kosaka, 2019), as well as changes in the Hadley cell and Inter-Tropical Convergence Zone (ITCZ) (Okumura et al., 2001; Michel and Rivière, 2011).
 The resulting wave train can project onto different summertime circulation regimes over the NAE region, such as the Atlantic low (Cassou et al., 2005).